Boost Your Old Mac's Performance

 Apps running in 32-bit mode take up far less memory.

-If your Mac is older, or short on RAM, SixtyFour can help you reduce memory usage.
+If your Mac is older, or short on speed-inducing RAM, SixtyFour can help you reduce memory usage.
 SixtyFour facilitates the setting of a preference to force a 64-bit app to open in 32-bit mode.
 Opening a 64-bit app in 32-bit mode, reduces its memory usage by at least 10% and commonly as much as 50%.
-That means you can keep your Mac running longer, but running better.

 What Our Customers Said